SMARTHON/smarthon-docs-zh_TW/docs/_build/html/_sources/smarthouse/07Program.md.txt

-# Getting started: How to program Smarthon Plant Kit on micro:bit
+# Getting started: How to program Smarthon Smart House Kit on micro:bit

-To Program Smarthon modules with micro:bit, you need to add the Smarthon Plant Kit packages to the BBC micro:bit makecode platform and initialize it first.
+To Program Smarthon modules with micro:bit, you need to add the Smarthon Smart House Kit packages to the BBC micro:bit makecode platform and initialize it first.

 **Steps:**